gravity981/3d_model_generator/README.md

 `docker run -v /path/to/dir:/work gravity981/3dgen`

 Docker is going to fetch the image automatically from dockerhub if it is not already installed on your computer.
-Then it is going tolaunch a container, generate an example model and save it to the directory `/path/to/dir/`.
+Then it is going to launch a container, generate an example model and save it to the directory `/path/to/dir/`.

 ## Example 2

 ```
 docker run -v $PWD:/work gravity981/3dgen \
-  -m models \
-  -c config/all_tokens.json \
+  -c config/example_token.json \
-  -o output/all_tokens \
+  -o output/example_token \
-  --thumbnails \
+  --thumbnails
-  --poster
 ```
-This will mount the current working directory (`$PWD`) to the docker container and use models & config from there.
+This will mount the current working directory (`$PWD`) to the docker container to make it work with input/output files from there.
-Generated files are saved to your current working directory in output/all_tokens.
+In this example the generated model file is saved to your current working directory under `output/example_token`.

+To customize a model, have a look at [example_token.json](config/example_token.json).
+This file contains parameters which can be customized for the token model.
+Create your own copy of this file and pass it with the `-c` argument to the generator.
+Make sure it is located in the directory which is mounted to the docker container.
+> :information_source: Customizable parameters are specific to the selected model.

+The options `--thumbnails` causes the generator to output an additionl picture (.png) of the model.

 ## Arguments